candacetribble/candace/README.md

 I choose to be in the office whenever possible, unless I have a particularly light meeting day, I'm not feeling well and I don't want to risk sharing something, or something requires me to stay close to home, in which case I will work remotely.
 I update my calendar to reflect remote status, and I encourage you to do the same.

 Meetings can easily take over our calendars if we let them.
-I'd like us to be deliberate about why and when we call them and to make use of other tools (like Slack!) instead, wherever possible.
-[Here's how you can help me in this.](https://www.nytimes.com/guides/business/how-to-run-an-effective-meeting)
+I'd like us to be deliberate about why and when we call them and what we do with that time.
+[Here's how you can help me in this,](https://www.nytimes.com/guides/business/how-to-run-an-effective-meeting) and [here are some more great tips](https://medium.com/@ryanjrwiggins/on-meetings-a-short-guide-for-new-leaders-71dfb9e6a1ea).

 #### Communication
 The best way to reach me immediately is via Slack, which I have also enabled on my phone but which I have silenced overnight and occasionally on weekends unless I am on-call.
 (Personal and family time is important!)
 In the event that you need to reach me urgently by phone, my number is listed in our company directory.